Johnny-Morgan/pickles/TESTING.md

     An additional BooleanField called 'discontinued' could be added to the Product model which would be set to 'True' when the store is no longer selling the product.
 A check would then be needed in the template logic for displaying a product, to identify if the product is discontinued or not.

 3. Occasionally an order is being created twice which leads to a duplicate order in the database.
 This bug is related to the webhook and the number of times it attempts to query the database for the existing order before it gives up and processes the webhook.
-The order isn’t being created quickly enough by the form due to a slow internet connection, so the webhook handler assumes something went wrong and creates the order based on the webhook from stripe.
+The order isn’t being created quickly enough by the form due to a slow internet connection, so the webhook handler assumes something went wrong and creates the order based on the webhook from Stripe.
 Soon after, the form finishes processing and creates the order again resulting in the duplicate order.
 This is known as a [race condition](https://en.wikipedia.org/wiki/Race_condition) and while difficult to debug will need investigation for future releases.

 > [Back to Top](#table-of-contents)